Oliver-Loeffler/UndecoratorBis/README.md

  * Add example using FontawesomeFX :+1:
  * Expose titleProperty to re-enable use of bindings :+1:
  * Add basic tests with JUnit 5 and TestFX :+1:
- * Add example using SVG paths, make FontawesomeFX optional or a dependency of the concrete Theme used
+ * Add a new theme called WXflat :+1:
- * Add a new theme called WXflat when completed (utility stage is not finalized yet)
+ * Uses SVG Paths for Icons - no extra dependency used for FontAwesome :+1:
  * Make fullscreen optional and configurable (permit and deny fullscreen)
  * Make fullscreen button animation optional and configurable
  * Make window resize handle in lower right optional
  * Replace theme properties with CSS and consider removing the properties code
  * Add option to place client fxml into a dedicated area (pane) in decoration (e.g. right now the decoration overlaps the client content but in some cases this is not wanted)